What Makes a Website Credible? Top 5 Credibility Signals

 People also want to know who is behind the scenes; Don’t leave it to their imagination because they won’t stick around long enough to figure it out.
 Create an “about us” page with real people (not stock photos) or a staff listing page and infuse it with your company’s vibe and personality.
 Also, be sure to make it easy to contact the people on these pages, as this will put visitors at ease and tell them “we’re available”.

-#1 – Make it easy to verify claims
+#1 – Make it Easy to Verify Your Claims

 There you have it – the 5 most important factors that help you convey trust online